The J.D. Pierson Mystery Series

 A Texas Ranger—a virtual relic from the past–walks into a bar… but it isn't funny when he gets shot down on the street the moment he walks out…

 Just like the doctors warned, Dad has made lots of promises about staying off the bottle.
-That doesn't stop me from being disappointed to find him at the local speakeasy one night.
-The leathery, stout man at his table looks vaguely familiar, and I'm only a little surprised to find out he's Templeton Gorham, former Texas Ranger.
+That doesn't stop me from being disappointed to find him at a local speakeasy one night when he's supposed to be working a case.
+The leathery, stout man at his table is unmistakable: Templeton Gorham, former Texas Ranger.
 The governor shut down the Rangers years ago, but before that, Templeton was virtually a legend in his profession.
 He and JD are laughing over drinks like old friends, but later, when the three of us walk out into the night, gunshots pierce the darkness.
 Templeton is left lying in a pool of blood, and I'm left with a brand-new case on my hands.

 When the victim won't speak, can I find the answers to keep a killer from finishing the job he started?